 Tuesdays in Volcano, Intermediate 'Ukulele with Wes Awana is offered.
 This class is for the 'ukulele student that has a basic knowledge of chords

 and strums.
 The class will help the student learn various basic picking skills and more complicated strum techniques.
-Class is ongoing and cost $40 per month.
+Class is ongoing and costs $40 per month.

 Tuesday evenings from 6:30-7:30pm in Volcano, Kanikapila jam sessions that are open to all musicians are offered, led by Wes Awana.
 Bring your